Liquids and solids

 Oobleck and other pressure-dependent substances (such as Silly Putty and quicksand) are not liquids such as water or oil.
 They are known as non-Newtonian fluids.
 This substance's funny name comes from a Dr. Seuss book called Bartholomew and the Oobleck.

-Now pour the water in, mixing slowly as you go.
+• Now pour the water in, mixing slowly as you go.
 Keep adding more water until the mixture becomes thick (and hardens when you tap on it).
-Add more cornstarch if it gets too runny, and more water if it becomes too thin.
+Add more cornstarch if it gets too runny, and more water if it becomes too thick.

 Read on for observations, results and more resources.